 Alongside the funding already listed above from the government and student loans, we also offer scholarships to some students here at UCA.

-The deadline for applications to all scholarships is the 4 August 2019.
+The deadline for applications to all scholarships will be confirmed shortly.

 To apply for any of the above or for more information, check our scholarships webpage.